ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       0 - No
       1 - Yes (default)

+pre:funcnonlinear (funcnonlinear)
+      This attribute controls how general functions with their constraint's or objective's .funcnonlinear suffix set to -1 are treated:

+      -1 - Default (Gurobi 11: piecewise-linear approximation)
+      0  - Piecewise-linear approximation
+      1  - Treated as nonlinear functions

 pre:funcpieceerror (funcpieceerror)
       For 'funcpieces=-1' or -2, this option provides the maximum allowed error (absolute for -1, relative for -2) in the piecewise-linear